-Total Maximum Daily Load (TMDL) is an estimation of the total amount of a pollutant from all sources that may be added to a water while still allowing the water to achieve and maintain applicable surface water quality standards.
-Each total maximum daily load shall include allocations for sources that contribute the pollutant to the water, as required by section 303(d) of the Clean Water Act (33 United States Code, Section 1313(d)) and regulations implementing that statute to achieve applicable surface water quality standards.
+Total Maximum Daily Load (TMDL) means an estimation of the total amount of a pollutant from all sources that may be added to a water while still allowing the water to achieve and maintain applicable surface water quality standards.
+Each total maximum daily load shall include allocations for sources that contribute the pollutant to the water.
+Total maximum daily loads for WOTUS shall meet the requirements of section 303(d) of the Clean Water Act (33 United States Code, Section 1313(d)) and regulations implementing that statute to achieve applicable surface water quality standards.
+Total maximum daily loads for non-WOTUS protected surface waters shall not be subject to review, approval or enforcement by the United States Environmental Protection Agency.
 [A.R.S. § 49-231(4)]